 For end-of-life lithium-ion batteries, reuse recycling is currently possible.
 Consistent with NRMA policy, leading carmakers and other entities are developing strategic alliances to create a second life market for used EV batteries.
 Recently, the focus has been on developing large-scale energy storage systems to make use of the capacity that remains in batteries after their use in vehicles.

-There appear to be significant, environmentally friendly opportunities ahead.
+And there are significant environmentally friendly opportunities ahead.
 Companies around the world are in a race to improve the efficiency and effectiveness of battery recycling and to craft the next-generation electric vehicle battery that could leapfrog the current lithium-ion battery, improving battery density and efficiency while lessening reliance on rare earth materials.